University of Georgia

 The Rural Scholars Program recognizes incoming, first-year University of Georgia students from Georgia's rural communities who have excelled academically, show strong leadership abilities, have a record of community service, and seek a degree in UGA’s College of Agricultural and Environmental Sciences (CAES).

-The program will welcome a cohort of one to three new students each year and each eligible Rural Scholar will receive an academic scholarship of $7,000 annually over four years.
-The scholarship can be used to cover the remainder of a student's UGA expenses, including tuition, housing, meal plan, books, transportation costs, etc. For updated information on tuition and student fees at the University of Georgia, please visit the Office of Student Financial Aid’s page.
+The program will welcome a cohort of four new first-year students each year and each eligible Rural Scholar will receive an annual academic scholarship of $7,000, renewable for up to four years.
+Once accepted as a Rural Scholar, a minimum GPA of 3.0 must be maintained to continue in the program.
+The scholarship can be used to cover the remainder of a student's UGA expenses, including tuition, housing, meal plan, books, transportation costs, etc. For updated information on tuition and student fees at the University of Georgia, please visit the Office of Student Financial Aid.

-Through a cohort model, staff support, and co-curricular programming, the Rural Scholars Program will provide an extraordinary experience to participating students as they pursue a degree.
-Scholars have the opportunity to participate in additional activities to enhance the college experience, such as Thrive at Georgia and experiential learning opportunities, supported by grants, that allow students to learn outside the classroom.
+Through a cohort model, dedicated staff support, and engaging co-curricular programming, the Rural Scholars Program offers an exceptional experience for students as they pursue their degrees.
+Scholars also have the opportunity to participate in additional activities, such as professional development sessions, workshops, networking events, and grant-supported experiential learning opportunities that enhance their college experience and extend learning beyond the classroom.

 Scholars are also eligible to participate in ALL Georgia Program opportunities.
 UGA's ALL Georgia Program was created in 2018 to provide resources and support for students from rural areas.
 These resources include academic support and tutoring, networking, social activities with students throughout campus, and introductions to a collaboration of partners to enhance students' experience and success.